Share this link via

 Vegan options are always clearly marked in Dubai, whether in restaurants or grocery stores.
 You can find vegan options easily and sometimes a whole vegan menu.
 Also, there are many great places to eat in the city that are vegetarian or vegan.
 Check out the latest vegan vegetarian friendly restaurants.

 Dip Dash Every day, everything served here is made from scratch.
 Visit atleast once.
 The food is amazing and well-presented.
-There are a lot of vegetarian and vegan options.
+It's a pure vegeterian and vegan restaurant and also has a special no onion no garlic menu serving the satvik.
 The staff and the owner cared about their customers and were always willing to discuss what was best for them.
 It was wonderful in every way.

 Chef Matthew Kenney and HRH Prince Khaled bin Alwaleed bin Talal Al Saud of KBW Ventures came up with the idea for Folia, whose name comes from the Latin phrase "from the leaves."
 The resort has a peaceful garden where vegetarian meals are served.

 An Asian fusion cafe in town doesn't use sugar, peanuts, or gluten.
 Instead, on the menu are sushi, noodle bowls, salads, rice bowls, rice dishes, breakfast foods, boba tea, and sweets.
 Safe for people who are sensitive to gluten or who have diabetes.

 A vegan restaurant with a grocery store and meal delivery service.
 There is food from Brazil, the Middle East, and Italy, among other places.
 The people who work here are great.

 There are many different kinds of food to choose from.
 Oil-free or low-oil cooking is better for you.
 No garlic or onions.
 Behind the Regent Palace Hotel, not far from where 1st Street meets.